MysteryPancake/Houdini-Fun/README.md

 The result isn't as nice as [my original method](#gaussian-splat-relighting), but it's a decent approximation.

-As a bonus since it bypasses Karma entirely, it renders in Karma CPU as well as Karma XPU!
+As a bonus, since this bypasses Karma entirely, it renders in Karma CPU as well as Karma XPU!

 | Proxy mesh | Projected splats |
 | --- | --- |